pirelaurent/cytographDB/public/docs/main.md

 With powerful selection, filtering, and path traversal features—spanning both visible and hidden graph layers—CytographDB helps users to:

 - Navigate graphically the model
-- Browse schema details
+- Browse schema details with columns, index and foreign keys
+- browse triggers code and identify impacts
 - Identify logical and functional consistency domains
 - Save subgraphs to communicate the model effectively

 ---